anoopsarkar/compilers-class/hw2.md

 Check your solution accuracy using the Python program `check.py`.
 You must create an `output.zip` file using the above step in _Run your solution on testcases_.

+You can use the default program provided to get an initial solution to this homework.
+Run `python zipout.py -r default` to get a `source.zip` file you can score.

     python check.py
     Correct(dev): 39 / 124